marema31/villip/README.md

 The replacement will be also done in Location header if the proxyfied site returns an HTTP 301 or 302 code.

 # Usage
-Configuration of Villip is done via environments variables
+Configuration of Villip is done via environments variables or a folder containing YAML files.
+More than one filter can be described (one by environment variable and the others by configuration files).
+Each filter must be listening to a different TCP port.

+## Environment variables

 Variable          | Mandatory |  Definition
 ------------------|-----------|---------------------
-VILLIP_DEBUG      | no        | If present Villip will print debug logs VILLIP_FROM       | yes       | First string to search
+VILLIP_DEBUG      | no        | If present Villip will print debug logs VILLIP_FOLDER     | no        | Path to folder containing YAML configuration files, if present the other environment variables are no more mandatory
+VILLIP_FROM       | yes       | First string to search
 VILLIP_TO         | yes       | Replacement for the VILLIP_FROM string
 VILLIP_FROM_XX    | no        | XX string to search (XX = number starting at 1)